 COAST enlisted local divers to work alongside academic scientists to monitor the coastline to enforce the new rules, an effort that would yield dramatic recovery of seaweed beds, corals and juvenile scallops in just a few years.

 COAST submitted a proposal in 2012 to designate the South Arran Sea as a Marine Protected Area (MPA).
 The proposal was developed in close consultation with local communities on different methods of fishing and relied on meticulous survey data from divers and researchers.
 COAST led community education efforts and rallied citizens to keep the issue on the political front burner in Scotland.

 In July 2014, the Scottish government announced 30 new Marine Protected Areas in Scotland including the South Arran MPA, the first and only community-developed MPA in the country.
 COAST is now working with the government to set a policy that legally recognises the community’s right to have a stake in the management of its seas and ensures that the area is protected from destructive fishing practices.
 The approach marks a significant departure from previous debates where the commercial fishing industry has been the only stakeholder at the table.

 COAST is also working with other coastal communities in Scotland to develop similar proposals and promote sustainable marine management policies that will allow fishing communities to keep their culture and livelihoods for generations to come.

 Today, COAST is recognised worldwide as one of the UK’s leading community marine conservation organisations, enjoying widespread support on Arran and beyond.
-COAST promote sustainable marine management, deliver education programmes and maintain strong links with universities to ensure independent scientific research.
+COAST promotes sustainable marine management, delivers education programmes and maintains strong links with universities to ensure independent scientific research.